BenjaminKobjolke/FastKeyboardWindowSwitcher/README.md

 Default value = 1

 ### 27.04.2023 - tray icon support

 Press F1 while the main window is open to switch between listing open windows and tray icons.
 Selecting and item and pressing enter will open the right-click menu of that tray icon.
+Holding down ctrl before pressing enter will open the left-click menu of that tray icon.
+Holding down ctrl and alt before pressing enter will double left-click the tray icon.

 #### Description